m-reza-rahman/jakartaee-azure/docker/README.md

 Once you are done exploring the demo, you should delete the javaee-cafe-group resource group.
 You can do this by going to the portal, going to resource groups, finding and clicking on javaee-cafe-group and hitting delete.
 This is especially important if you are not using a free subscription!
 If you do keep these resources around (for example to begin your own prototype), you should in the least use your own passwords and make the corresponding changes in the demo code.

 ## Build and Publish the Docker Image
-* You need to have docker cli installed and you must be signed into your Docker Hub account.
+* You need to have docker CLI installed and you must be signed into your Docker Hub account.
 To create a Docker Hub account go to [https://hub.docker.com](https://hub.docker.com).
 * Open Eclipse.
 * Do a full build of the javaee-cafe application via Maven by going to Right click the application -> Run As -> Maven install.
 * Browse to where you have this repository code in your file system.
 You will now need to copy the war file to where we will build the Docker image next.
 You will find the war file under javaee/javaee-cafe/target.
 Copy the war file to docker/.